LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 A transformation would be applied to the results to convert them from JSON to XML.

 To support extensions, the OAI-PMH XSD has been extended.
-A copy of the schema is currently available at: `http <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_://`www <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`learningregistry <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`org <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`documents <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`downloads <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`OAI <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_-`PMH <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_-`LR <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`xsd <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_
+A copy of the schema is currently available at: http://www.learningregistry.org/documents/downloads/OAI-PMH-LR.xsd This schema:

-This schema:

 - adds the ID arguments for GetRecord